Apprentice at Gloucester StageA Professional Program

 Frequently Asked Questions:

 When are applications accepted?
-The application process for 2017 is now open.
+The application process for 2017 is closed.
+Applications for 2018 are ongoing.

 Is housing provided?
 Yes.
 Most apprentices are provided with fully furnished, shared housing.
 All utilities are covered by the theatre.
 We also accept apprentices who can provide their own local housing.